 Once oil enters the picture, an invitation goes out to blemishes to come have a party on your face.
 A party that can last days, weeks or even months.
 Since no one wants that, it’s important to transition and train your skin.
 Our solution has always been lightening our everyday coverage.
 Lightweight foundations may not be as heavy as your go-to formulas, but they still pack pore-clogging ingredients.
 Beauty balms, aka BB creams, are usually a better option.
 Though many are made with silicone, most are oil-free and as a tinted moisturizer, they’re more lightweight than the lightest foundation on the market.

-The only difference between BB creams and your average tinted moisturizers are the benefits they’re packed with.
+The only difference between the best BB creams and your average tinted moisturizers are the benefits they’re packed with.
 Benefits ranging from anti-aging to evening skin to even fighting acne.
 Key ingredients to look for in BB creams are antioxidants, such as vitamins C and E, to help reduce wrinkles and even skin tone, hyaluronic acid for hydration, and SPF to protect skin from the sun’s rays.
 Since all skin types aren’t the same, neither are BBs.
-They’re not just for the oily-skinned looking to lighten coverage and reduce pore clogging, there are also some formulated to soothe sensitive skin, hydrate dry skin, smooth textured skin and rejuvenate mature skin.
+They’re not just for the oily-skinned looking to lighten coverage and reduce pore clogging, there are also some formulated to soothe sensitive skin, hydrate dry skin, smooth-textured skin and rejuvenate mature skin.
 The best part about them all is that they’re formulated to prime, moisturize, protect and perfect skin, thus canceling out the many products applied to your face daily.

 BB cream coverage ranges from light to full with many being moderate.
 The more you layer it, the more coverage you’ll receive, but since you’ll be treating your skin in the process, the fear of wearing too much shouldn’t exist.
 We don’t recommend layering it under foundation as it’ll beat the purpose of limiting the amount of gunk that goes into your pores, but if going solo isn’t your thing, brushing a finishing powder on top should give you the coverage you need.
 To see which BB cream works best with your skin concern, shop the best BB creams that’ll give you ageless, blemish-free, dewy skin this summer.